"The poet cannot escape his or her obligation to bear witness to the times." —Maxine Kumin

 Oregon ArtBeat, Poetry in Motion, Oregon Public Broadcasting click here

 Oregon Cultural Heritge Commission: The 100 Oregon Books

 The Oregon State Library: 150 Oregon Books for the Sesquicentennial

 This website was designed by

-Lifesaving: A Memoir is published in German translation by edition fünf, fall of 2014.
+Lifesaving: A Memoir was published in German translation by edition fünf, fall of 2014.

-Writing the Memoir: From Truth to Art, Second Edition is published in Chinese translation by China Renmin University Press, Beijing, fall of 2014.
+Writing the Memoir: From Truth to Art, Second Edition was published in Chinese translation by China Renmin University Press, Beijing, fall of 2014.